-The Board members assessed the Board as a whole based on their balance/diversity, competencies, background and experience.
+The Board members assessed the Board as a whole based on their balance/diversity, competencies, background and experience for its 2020 performance in 2021.
 Board efficiency and importance as well as board activities were also given the appropriate ratings.

-The six (6) Board Committees were also assessed based on their performance.
+The six (6) Board Committees, as follows, were also assessed: